Sundaram Karivaradhan: Motor racing

 Kari entered in a few rallies.
 He later launched the JK Rally team in 1992.
 Kari's racing team was known as Super Speeds, and the main sponsor was Lakshmi Mills.
 The early cars had a white and blue body shell which was later switched to black and gold.
 The company that built his cars was P&B Engineering.

 Kari was interested in many areas of mechanics, and that included his interest in aviation as his family owned a Cessna airplane.
 In 1989 he started a small manufacturing plant near Coimbatore to manufacture Power Gliders using a Yezdi 250cc motorcycle engine, later a Rotax engine.
 He would often test his gliders flying to the Ooty Mountains, Dindigul, Kovilpatti, or Kayattar near Tirunelveli.
 The small airstrip in Coimbatore later became the Kari Motor Speedway.
 In 1989, he also won the McDowell Grand Prix at Sholavaram.

 Death

-Karivaradhan died on 24 August 1995 while flying a HAL Pushpak trainer aircraft while trying to log additional flying time as required to retain his flying license.
+Karivaradhan died on 24 August 1995 while flying a HAL Pushpak trainer aircraft.